About Barberton Community Foundation Grants

 Barberton Community Foundation awards funding to programs and projects that document an impact on the community.
 Some awards are physically and monetarily very visible, like the Barberton High School our first award in 1997 for a total of $32 million.
 The vast majority of our awards – 87% – are smaller in monetary means but no less impactful for those who are touched by the programming that occurs.

-Our smallest awards have provided swim lessons, Barberton’s 3rd-grade students, food baskets during the holidays and smoke detectors for Barberton residents– and many others – were all awarded a small grant of $1,000 or less.
-Small amounts of money that make a big difference in our community.
+Our smallest awards have provided swim lessons to Barberton’s 3rd-grade students, food baskets during the holidays, and smoke detectors for Barberton residents.
+These programs – and many others – were all awarded a small grant of $1,000 or less.
+Small amounts of money can make a big difference in our community.

 In 2015, the Foundation embarked on a new strategic granting model.
 Intended to provide a large impact while strategically granting dollars for projects and programs, this model focuses on three areas of giving:

 For the Foundation Facilitated Initiative grant, it can be presented for consideration in several ways including presented at any Foundation committee level by members of the Foundation, via the online abstract by staff, board member, community member or organization.

 After the initial process, the concept will then be introduced to the Grants Committee for consideration, if the Grants Committee determines the concept meets the criteria of a Foundation Facilitated Initiative, then the Grants Chair will present the idea to the Barberton Community Foundation’s Executive Committee and then full board.
 If the board is in support of the initiative, then they will vote to adopt it as a “Foundation Facilitated Initiative” then the applicant will be invited to submit the grant.
 Approval of the concept is not necessarily approval of the future grant.

 - Small Grants